-Advance Notice Provision
+Advance Notice Provisions

-The Corporation's articles contain advance notice provisions (the "Advance Notice Provision"), which require that advance notice be given to the Corporation in circumstances where nominations of persons for election to the Board are made by Shareholders other than pursuant to: (i) a requisition of a meeting made pursuant to the provisions of the BCBCA; or (ii) a Shareholder proposal made pursuant to the provisions of the BCBCA.
+As described above, the Advance Notice Provisions require that advance notice be given to the Corporation in circumstances where nominations of persons for election to the Board are made by Shareholders other than pursuant to: (i) a requisition of a meeting made pursuant to the provisions of the BCBCA; or (ii) a Shareholder proposal made pursuant to the provisions of the BCBCA.

-Among other things, the Advance Notice Provision fixes a deadline by which Shareholders must submit director nominations to the Corporation prior to any annual or special meeting of Shareholders and sets forth the minimum information that a Shareholder must include in the notice to the Corporation for the notice to be in proper written form.
+Among other things, the Advance Notice Provisions fix a deadline by which Shareholders must submit director nominations to the Corporation prior to any annual or special meeting of Shareholders and sets forth the minimum information that a Shareholder must include in the notice to the Corporation for the notice to be in proper written form.

-The Advance Notice Provision will allow the Corporation to receive adequate prior notice of director nominations, as well as sufficient information on the nominees.
-The Corporation will thus be able to evaluate the proposed nominees' qualifications and suitability as directors.
-It will also facilitate an orderly and efficient meeting process.
+The Advance Notice Provisions allow the Corporation to receive adequate prior notice of director nominations, as well as sufficient information on the nominees.
+The Corporation is thus able to evaluate the proposed nominees' qualifications and suitability as directors and facilitate an orderly and efficient meeting process.

-The Corporation did not receive notice of any nominations in compliance with the Advance Notice Provision, and as such, any nominations other than nominations by or at the direction of the Board or an authorized officer of the Corporation will be disregarded at the Meeting.
+The Corporation did not receive notice of any nominations in compliance with the Advance Notice Provisions, and as such, any nominations other than nominations by or at the direction of the Board or an authorized officer of the Corporation will be disregarded at the Meeting.